Housing and Utilities

-You should keep an open mind about your living situation–it will likely be very different from what you are used to.
+You should keep an open mind about your living situation.
 Your predecessor is the best person to advise you on what to expect, so don’t be afraid to ask them plenty of questions.
 They can also provide you with photos or video to give you a better understanding of you future accommodation.

 Types of Housing

-The dreaded phrases “You’ll have to ask your Contracting Organization” and “Every situation is different” unfortunately apply to housing and your living situation here in Saga.
-Depending on your specific placement, there are some considerable variations in terms of size, type, condition, furnishings, and location.
+The dreaded “ask your Contracting Organization” and “Every Situation Is Different” unfortunately apply to housing too.
+Depending on your placement there are some considerable variations in terms of size, type, condition, furnishings, and location.
 JET housing can range in size from a small studio apartment to a large 3 tatami-room house large enough for a family of four!

-Prefectural ALTs placed outside of Saga City are given small Leopalace apartments, while those living in Saga City are given (comparatively larger) apartments for teachers and other public servants.
-Municipal ALTs are often provided with a house/unit or an apartment that is either owned by the town or city they work for or is rented from a private landlord via the ALT’s Board of Education.
-The Saga City and Arita CIRs live in apartments arranged for by their COs.
+Prefectural ALTs can have apartments that range from one-room Leopalaces, standard public servant housing, or larger properties.
+Municipal ALTs are often provided with a house/unit or an apartment that is either owned by the town or city they work for or is rented from a private landlord via the Board of Education.
+The Saga City and Arita CIRs live in apartments arranged by their COs.

 **Some COs in recent years have asked new JETs to find entirely new housing instead of inheriting from their predecessor.
 In this case, hopefully your supervisor will help you out with the process, and you can certainly ask your predecessor/other JETs in the area for neighborhood recommendations.